Suspension of Retirement Allowance

 In 2005, Jean retires from SCERS with 20 years of Miscellaneous Tier 3 service and names her spouse, Scott, as sole beneficiary of the plan’s Unmodified form of payment.
 In 2010, Jean receives an opportunity to return to permanent, regular employment with her final SCERS employer.

 If Jean chooses to suspend her service retirement allowance in order to accept permanent, regular employment, she will need to complete a new Member’s Affidavit form upon her return.
 At that time, Jean may name Scott as beneficiary of all future service with SCERS or name a different person altogether, subject to the plan’s notification and consent requirements.
-However, Jean cannot revoke Scott’s status as beneficiary of her prior 9.Q.
-Does an Application for Suspension of Retirement Allowance affect other group benefits offered to retirees of SCERS? service while they remain married or nominate another beneficiary to receive the survivor annuity or “Continuance” already reserved for Scott.
+However, Jean cannot revoke Scott’s status as beneficiary of her prior service while they remain married or nominate another beneficiary to receive the survivor annuity or “Continuance” already reserved for Scott.

 9. Does an Application for Suspension of Retirement Allowance affect other group benefits offered to retirees of SCERS?